- Download our Moving to Frankfurt Guide (PDF)

-Relocating to the multicultural city and commercial hub of Frankfurt comes with both opportunities and challenges.
-Expats and visitors come from all over and, while some only stay a short while, many others make a new permanent home in the city.
-As with any stay abroad, expats considering relocating to Frankfurt should think about the pros and cons of moving there.
+Relocating to the multicultural and commercial hub of Frankfurt comes with both opportunities and challenges.
+Expats and visitors flock to the city from all over and, while some only stay a short while, many others make Frankfurt their permanent home.
+As with any stay abroad, expats considering relocating to Frankfurt should think about the pros and cons of life in this German city.
+We list some of those below.

 Working in Frankfurt